 Facebook group 'Geese Goose Gander' and the answers have been composed by Jenny Chase and Björn Holzhauer.
 We are trying to give the best advice possible based on our experience, but we do not know everything and we cannot guarantee that our answers will work for you.
-Chris Ashton's book 'The Domestic Goose' is useful further reading.
+Chris Ashton's book 'Keeping Geese: Breeds and Management' is useful further reading.

 Q. What do I need for keeping domestic geese?